 “We are excited to have two highly qualified professors taking the helm of these departments.
 Both Eric and Jimmy have proven records of strong research, excellence in teaching and a willingness to serve," said Janet Near, associate dean of faculty and research, Howard L. Hawks Chair in Business Ethics and Leadership and professor of management.

 Faculty in both departments shared their recommendations for chair earlier this year with Kathy Farrell, James Jr. and Susan Stuart Endowed Dean and professor of finance, who then appointed Downes and Thompson to their posts.
-As department chairs, they also serve on the dean’s management team along with four other department chairs at Nebraska Business — Richard DeFusco, department chair and professor of finance; Jonathan O'Brien, department chair and professor of management and U.S. Bank Distinguished Professor of Business; Jennifer Ryan, department chair and professor of supply chain management and analytics and Van Horne Family Endowed Chair; and Ravi Sohi, department chair and professor of marketing, Robert D. Hays Distinguished Chair of Sales Excellence and executive director of the Center for Sales Excellence.
+As department chairs, they also serve on the dean’s management team along with four other department chairs at Nebraska Business — Richard DeFusco, department chair and professor of finance; Jonathan O'Brien; Jennifer Ryan, department chair and professor of supply chain management and analytics and Van Horne Family Endowed Chair; and Ravi Sohi, department chair and professor of marketing, Robert D. Hays Distinguished Chair of Sales Excellence and executive director of the Center for Sales Excellence.

 Jimmy Downes, director of the School of Accountancy and associate professor of accountancy